software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 7
+> Exercise 5
 >
 > Create an issue for each _user story_.
 Add the "user story" label for each issue.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project and move them to the "Sprint Backlog" column.

 {: .important-title }

-> Exercise 8
+> Exercise 6
 >
 > Implement _at least two_ user stories in separate feature branches.
-Name the branches based on the feature, for example `add-category`.
-Remember to _switch to the main branch before creating a new branch_ by using the `git checkout main` command.
-Use the `git branch` command if you are unsure what the current branch is.
->
-> Once the implementation is ready, open a pull request.
+Once the implementation is ready, open a pull request.
 At least one other team member should conduct a code review for the pull request and either approve it or request changes.
 Once the pull request has been approved, merge it to the main branch.
-Finally, switch back to the main branch and pull the changes from GitHub.
->
-> Note that _task is not completed until it has been merged to the main branch_.
-Move the issues that are waiting for a review to the "In review" column in the Backlog project and ask a team member to review your pull request.

 {: .important-title }

-> Exercise 9
+> Exercise 7
 >
 > Plan the tasks for the first user story, "{{site.sprint_2_user_story_1}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >